 Every few years, some new razor system hits the market pledging to save your face and your pocketbook.
 Virtually all of them miss the boat, because the golden age of shaving occurred 50 years ago.
-The good news is that all that vintage gear is still available, and a few entrepreneurs are now making beautiful modern versions.
-A visit with the American craftsmen who are making what might be the best of those razors.
+The good news is that all that vintage gear is still available, and a few entrepreneurs are now making beautiful, modern versions that are built to last.

-Story and Photography by TODD OPPENHEIMER
+Written and photographed by TODD OPPENHEIMER

-Story by TODD OPPENHEIMER
+Written by TODD OPPENHEIMER